NeuroChain Price Tops $0.0010 (NCC)

-NeuroChain (CURRENCY:NCC) traded 16.3% higher against the U.S. dollar during the one day period ending at 23:00 PM ET on February 28th.
-One NeuroChain coin can now be bought for approximately $0.0010 or 0.00000002 BTC on popular exchanges.
-NeuroChain has a market cap of $468,381.20 and approximately $739.00 worth of NeuroChain was traded on exchanges in the last day.
-In the last week, NeuroChain has traded 29.3% higher against the U.S. dollar.
+NeuroChain (CURRENCY:NCC) traded 0.4% higher against the dollar during the twenty-four hour period ending at 16:00 PM ET on March 5th.
+In the last week, NeuroChain has traded up 4.1% against the dollar.
+One NeuroChain coin can now be purchased for approximately $0.0010 or 0.00000003 BTC on major cryptocurrency exchanges.
+NeuroChain has a market cap of $464,882.47 and $2,331.00 worth of NeuroChain was traded on exchanges in the last day.

 - Polygon (MATIC) traded 1% higher against the dollar and now trades at $1.65 or 0.00004286 BTC.